 50 Đặng Thị Nhu, Phường Nguyễn Thái Bình

 The next closest brewery to the Ben Thanh market.
 The food menu is courtesy of Café Marcel and they bring it over, but it is not available on Mondays.
 Sailing Club is a tasty and refreshing pale ale with red dragon fruit, but I also enjoyed their limited releases.

 Commuting between Saigon craft breweries

-The four breweries above are all within 30-minutes walking distance from one another.
+The four breweries above are all within 30-minutes’ walking distance from one another.
 Yeap, you read that correctly and that’s what I did.
-Walking along the streets in Ho Chi Minh City is not as scary as some people make it sound.
+Walking along the streets over 3 days in Ho Chi Minh City was not as scary as some people make it sound.
 However, you should still be on your guard for thieves on motorcycles.
 If you prefer to take transport, you can get a lift on a scooter using the Grab app.
 It’s convenient because it works across the rest of Southeast Asia, but there are also local operators.